sovetnik/vim-minispec/README.md

 # Vim Minispec

-The **Vim Minispec** plugin runs [Minitest](https://github.com/seattlerb/minitest) and displays the results in Vim quickfix.
+The **Vim Minispec** plugin runs Hanami [Minitest](https://github.com/seattlerb/minitest) specs and displays the results in Vim quickfix.
 If no any errors or warnings, it echoes output last line, like: '23 tests, 42 assertions, 0 failures, 0 errors, 0 skips'

 ## Requirements

 If you can run your minitest file like `ruby spec/awesome_spec.rb` you can use a plugin.
-Note: your current working directory must be a project root.
+In your `.hanamirc` must exist a line `test=minitest`.
-Use `:pwd` to ensure this.

 ## Installation

 Obtain a copy of this plugin and place `minispec.vim` in your Vim plugin directory.
-Add this to your `.vimrc` or `nvim/init.vim`:
+Add to your `~/.vimrc` or `~/.config/nvim/init.vim`:
 ```
 Plug 'sovetnik/vim-minispec'
 ```